10 Tips To Making Amazing French Press Coffee

 TIP #6.
 USE HOT WATER, BUT NOT BOILING

+As we mentioned before water temperature is very important, no matter which brew methods is your favorite.
 Water that is too hot will lead to over-extraction of the beans and will make your coffee overly bitter.
 If it’s not warm enough, it will fail to extract the full consistency of the beans and will leave you with weak and sour coffee.

 The optimal temperature for brewing coffee is 195°F to 205°F. It’s the range that will give the most balanced and flavorful cup of coffee.
 Using a kettle with a built-in thermometer is helpful so you can have the perfect temperature every time.